spotfiresoftware/spotfire-mods/catalog/animated-bubble-chart/README.md

-# Animated Bubble Chart Mod for TIBCO Spotfire®
+# Animated Bubble Chart Mod for Spotfire®
 The animated bubble chart can be used to show how 2-4 measures changes over time.
 This method of visualizing changes over time was popularized by Hans Rosling in [a famous TED talk from 2006](https://www.ted.com/talks/hans_rosling_the_best_stats_you_ve_ever_seen) where he used it to show changes in global health and economics.
 Here's what that dataset looks like in Spotfire using the animated bubble chart mod.

 ![Animated Bubble Chart Overview Image](images/animated-bubble-chart-overview.png)